· Eucalyptus globulus and Eucalyptus dives are best applied topically or on the reflex points of the feet.

 Because it is relatively gentle and nonirritating, it is the preferred choice for children.
 This variety is one of the most versatile of the eucalyptus oils and is suitable for topical use, diffusing, and even direct inhalation.

 Euclyptus radiata is an ingredient in some of Young Living’s most popular blends.
 A few examples: R.C. (which stands for Respiratory Congestion), Raven and Thieves.
-These oils should be in your arsenal for cold & flu season).
+These oils should be in your arsenal for helping relieve congestion from stuffy nose).

 Eucalyptus radiata is one of the best eucalyptus oils for diffusing.